shalaka-thorat/Parkinson-Disease-Detection-using-ML/README.md

 ## Approach used:

-Type of Machine Learning problem: Classification<br>
+Type of Machine Learning problem: Supervised Learning- Classification<br>
-As we have to predict a discrete output that is 0 (healthy patient) or 1 (patient having parkinson), these represent the 2 classes of our data.
+As we have labelled data, we will be using Supervised Learning Algorithms.
+We have to predict a discrete output that is 0 (healthy patient) or 1 (patient having parkinson), these represent the 2 classes of our data.
 And thus, this is a Binary Classification Problem.<br>
 We will use following methodology for predicting the outcome:
 1) Importing Data
 2) Getting Overview of the Data